Joseph-ER/CV/README.md

 - Use short descriptions of what you did and a skill you used.
 (Similar to format from the 'Work Experience' section above)
 - e.g Frequently used paring in order to problemsolve effeciently, requiring teamwork and communication.
 - you might also mention aspects some other skills/knowledge listed below:
-- OOP, TDD, MVC, DDD
+- OOP, TDD, MVC, DDD- Utilised mainly our final project Ratify, where we had 2 weeks to create anything we wanted, so working efficiently and relying no team members to work on other aspects seperately but
 - Agile/XP
 - Ruby, Rails, JavaScript
 - RSpec, Jasmine